Why was doomed Spanish train going so fast?

 A source close to ADIF said the safety system was apparently working correctly and a train had passed an hour earlier with no problems.

-The train, packed with families visiting relatives and revellers on their way to a major religious festival, was not running late.
+The train, packed with families visiting relatives and revelers on their way to a major religious festival, was not running late.